Why have regular smear tests

 - are no longer having sex.

-If you have had a hysterectomy (removal of the uterus) check with your doctor or smear taker if you still need to be screened.
+If you have had a hysterectomy (removal of the uterus) check with your health provider if you still need to be screened.